 I was ready to give up at this point when a couple of dirt bikers came down Falls Creek Road and stopped at the fork.
 I got out of my car to chat with one of them, and it turns out that they were workers contracted by the Forest Service to help clear and maintain trails throughout the Idaho Panhandle.
 They confirmed my suspicions about the Minerva Ridge trail being largely reclaimed, but they also informed me that the Falls Creek trail was in good shape and clear all the way to the summit of Packsaddle Mountain which was where they had just descended from.
 I thanked them for the information and promptly drove back up the right-hand fork all the way to the Falls Creek trailhead which was signed and obvious.

 After all the effort it took to finally get to a trailhead, the hike up Falls Creek and the summit of Packsaddle Mountain seemed almost anticlimactic.
-As promised by the workers, the trail was in excellent shape, and I was a impressed that they were able to ride down some sections of trail that I would have deemed impossible or crazy for a mountain bike.
+As promised by the workers, the trail was in excellent shape, and I was quite impressed that they were able to ride down some sections of trail that I would have deemed impossible or crazy for a mountain bike.
 Bear scat was very abundant, and I made more noise than usual for my solo outings.
 Most of the trail is forested, and only just below the summit do the trees finally thin out and grant unobstructed views of the surroundings.
 I tiptoed around the debris on the summit for a little over 20 minutes before light rain chased me off.
 My return hike to my car was pleasantly uneventful.

 Instead of backtracking to Clark Fork, I continued